 John's last day with the remaining crew at Lathrop.
 6-29-2017

-Union meetings will be held every 3rd Saturday at 9:00am in the NVLF office.
-The office is located at 417 7th St. in Modesto.
+Union meetings will be held every 3rd Saturday at 9:00am in the USW Local 17 Union Hall.
+The hall is located at 213 Kerr Ave. in Modesto.

 The end of glass making at the Lathrop, CA. Pilkington plant came to an end on the morning of January 29, 2014.
-It's been four years since production stopped and the float, bath and lehr buildings are torn down.
+It's been seven years since production stopped and the float, bath, silos, stack and lehr buildings are torn down.
 The Company still maintains a warehouse on the former LOF property.
-Stack and silo demolition to begin in the next few weeks.
+Stack, tank water tower, old 3 million gallon fuel tank and silo demolition complete.
 See story below.